True Romance (Estelle album)

 True Romance is the fourth studio album by British rapper and singer Estelle.
-The album was released on February 17, 2015, by Established 1980 Records.
+The album was released on 17 February 2015 by Established 1980 Records.
 The album was supported by the singles "Make Her Say (Beat It Up)" and "Conqueror".

 The album's sleeve was designed by Rebecca Sugar, creator of the animated series Steven Universe in which Estelle provided the voice of the character Garnet.

 Singles

-The first single, "Make Her Say (Beat It Up)", was released on February 18, 2014.
-On April 15, 2014, the music video was released with a Clear Version of the song.
+The first single, "Make Her Say (Beat It Up)", was released on 18 February 2014.
+On 15 April 2014, the music video was released with a clean version of the song.

-The album's second single "Conqueror" was released on July 22, 2014.
+The album's second single "Conqueror" was released on 22 July 2014.
 The track was featured in the 2014 film Addicted.
 A version of the song was recorded alongside Jussie Smollett for the 2015 TV series Empire, refuelling sales of the single (peaking at No. 42 on the Billboard Hot 100 and No. 15 on R&B) and making it her biggest US hit since her Grammy-winning "American Boy".
-On July 21, 2014, the music video was released.
+On 21 July 2014, the music video was released.